ilmax/site/content/posts/import-many-terraform/index.md

 where:

-- {your-scope} it's the resource you assigned the RBAC role assignment to (e.g. the resource group or a specific resource)
+- **{your-scope}** it's the resource you assigned the RBAC role assignment to (e.g. the resource group or a specific resource)
-- {you-principal-name} may be the user name or group name or managed identity name of the principal that will be granted the role
+- **{you-principal-name}** may be the user name or group name or managed identity name of the principal that will be granted the role
-- {your-role-name} it's the name of the RBAC roles you assigned (e.g. Contributor)
+- **{your-role-name}** it's the name of the RBAC roles you assigned (e.g. Contributor)

-This is quite powerful and allows you to make the script parametric enough to allow you to reuse the same script for all environments.
+This is quite powerful and allows you to make the script parametric enough to allow you to reuse it for all environments.

 >It's also worth considering though that the import operation will be executed just once, so it may be quick to just do a find replace at times.